NunoSempere/clarivoyance/hurdles/index.md

 ## Forecasting loses value when decontextualized, and current forecasting seems pretty decontextualized

 Forecasting seems more valuable when it is commissioned with an eye to influencing a specific decision.
-For instance, suppose that you were thinking of startin a new startup.
+For instance, suppose that you were thinking of starting a new startup.
 Then it would be interesting to look at:

 - The base rate of success for startups
 - The base rate of success for all new businesses